Predicting and Enhancing the Fairness of DNNs with the Curvature of Perceptual Manifolds: Experiments

-We comprehensively evaluate the effectiveness and generality of curvature regularization on both long-tailed and non-long-tailed datasets.
-The experiment is divided into two parts, the first part tests curvature regularization on four long-tailed datasets, namely CIFAR-10-LT, CIFAR-100-LT \cite{paper4}, ImageNet-LT \cite{paper4,paper26}, and iNaturalist2018 \cite{paper24}.
-The second part validates the curvature regularization on two non-long tail datasets, namely CIFAR-100 \cite{paper25} and ImageNet \cite{paper26}.
+We conducted experiments on artificially created CIFAR-10-LT, CIFAR-100-LT \cite{paper4}, ImageNet-LT \cite{paper4,paper26}, and real-world long-tailed iNaturalist2018 \cite{paper24} to validate the effectiveness and generalizability of our method.
 For a fair comparison, the training and test images of all datasets are officially split, and the Top-1 accuracy on the test set is utilized as a performance metric.

-In addition, we train models on CIFAR-100, CIFAR-10/100-LT with a single NVIDIA 2080Ti GPU and ImageNet, ImageNet-LT, and iNaturalist2018 with eight NVIDIA 2080Ti GPUs.
-Please refer to Appendix G for a detailed description of the dataset and experimental setup.
+\begin{itemize} \item \textbf{CIFAR-10-LT} and \textbf{CIFAR-100-LT} are long-tailed datasets including five imbalance factors (IF = $10, 20, 50, 100, 200$) generated based on CIFAR-10 and CIFAR-100, respectively.
+The imbalance factor (IF) is defined as the value of the number of the most frequent class training samples divided by the number of the least frequent class training samples.

+\item \textbf{ImageNet-LT} is a long-tailed subset of ILSVRC 2012 with an imbalance factor of $256$, which contains $1000$ classes totaling $115.8k$ images, with a maximum of $1280$ images and a minimum of $5$ images per class.
+The balanced $50$k images were used for testing.

+\item The \textbf{iNaturalist} species classification dataset is a large-scale real-world dataset that suffers from an extremely unbalanced label distribution.
+The $2018$ version we selected consists of $437,513$ images from $8,142$ classes.
+The maximum class is $1,000$ images and the minimum class is $2$ images (IF = $500$). \item We use the \textbf{ILSVRC2012} split contains $1,281,167$ training and $50,000$ validation images.
+Each class of \textbf{CIFAR-100} contains $500$ images for training and $100$ images for testing. \end{itemize}